nhhca/git-command-line/learngit.md

 15. git rm  ==>delete the file  at the local repository

-16 git remote add origin https://github.com/xxx/xxx.git  ==> connect local  repository to remote 17.git push -u origin master  ==> push local to remote first time 18.git push origin master  ==>push local to remote after first time
+16 git remote add origin https://github.com/xxx/xxx.git  ==> connect local  repository to remote 17.git push -u origin master  ==> push local master branch to remote first time 18.git push origin master  ==>push local master branch to remote after first time, need to connect local branch to remote ,see 32

 ## the branch is only to check your daily work